-Students have the option to decline a loan if the disbursement has not yet been paid.
-This can be done by emailing loan.is reduced after the disbursement has been paid, the next disbursement will be reduced or canceled.
+Students have the option to decline a loan if the disbursement has not yet paid.
+This can be done by emailing loanhelp@pima.edu.
+If the loan is reduced after the disbursement has paid, the next disbursement will be reduced or canceled.
 Students may return the uncashed refund check to any Campus Cashier's Office.